 Almost 500 men are housed in 9 residential units over an 85 acre site.

 The units are called Bosmere, Blything, Cosforde, Hoxon, Mutfords, Samforde, Stow, Theadling and Wilforde, which are all Suffolk place names from the Middle Ages.

 There is part-time education in English, maths, IT and employability provided by Peopleplus.

 They also offer full-time vocational courses in bricklaying, plastering, plumbing, carpentry and painting and decorating.
 Also available are qualifications in forklift truck, roofing, barista, hospitality, a ‘firebreak’ course with Essex Fire Service and the construction skills certificate scheme (to earn a CSCS card).

 Prisoners can also learn to drive with a local driving school.

 There are work opportunities in kitchens, gardens, clothing exchange, recycling, staff areas, transport and cleaning.
 NVQs are available through kitchen and staff area work.

 Men can also work with the local community on placements or in paid ‘working out’ schemes.
 Paid workers have the option to self-drive or get to work on public transport.
 All job requests will be assessed and considered on an individual basis.

-Hollesley Bay aims to support residents into employment that will continue once discharged.
+Hollesley Bay aims to support prisoners into employment that will continue once discharged.